-The lunch provided during LO-CARB reduced evening energy intake by 22% and 27% 13 14 compared to HI-CARB and FAST.
-These responses may have been mediated by increased secretion of GLP-1 and PYY.
-Our findings corroborate those of Oliveira et al. (40), who 15 similarly reported lower post-exercise hunger and greater post-exercise concentrations of PYY 16 17 and GLP-1 when performed after a high-protein meal.
-As well as suppressing appetite in the 18 postprandial period, meals with increased protein content have been shown to reduce appetite 19 and promote satiety during the meal (50).
-It is plausible that the high-protein content of the lunch 20 provided in LO-CARB may have reduced the volume of food consumed at this eating occasion.
-21 A smaller meal would generally induce a smaller insulinemic response, possibly allowing for 22 greater rates of fat oxidation during exercise, which may have resulted in closer mirroring of 23 fasted exercise.
-We chose to match pre-exercise energy intake within the two eating occasions in this study, so it was not possible to assess the effect of meal composition on within-meal satiety, but this does represent an interesting avenue for future research.
-It should be acknowledged that the LO-CARB lunch contained an additional ~9 g fiber than the HI-CARB lunch.
-Indeed, dietary fiber can suppress hunger and reduce subsequent energy intake via mechanisms including prolonged oral processing and increased gastric distension (51), which, in addition to its protein content, may have contributed to the superior appetite-suppressing effects of the LO-CARB
+resulted in closer mirroring of fasted exercise.
+We chose to match pre-exercise energy intake within the 2 eating occasions in this study, so it was not possible to assess the effect of meal composition on within-meal satiety, but this does represent an interesting avenue for future research.
+It should be acknowledged that the LO-CARB lunch contained an additional \sim 9 g fiber than the HI-CARB lunch.
+Indeed, dietary fiber can suppress hunger and reduce subsequent energy intake via mechanisms including prolonged oral processing and increased gastric distension (51), which, in addition to its protein content, may have contributed to the superior appetite-suppressing effects of the LO-CARB lunch.

-One important factor to note is that the reduction in ad-libitum evening energy intake after the 8 9 LO-CARB meal only compensated for ~32% of the lunch, so energy intake over the day was still 803 ± 278 kcal lower in FAST.
-This is consistent with previous studies exploring overnight-10 11 fasted morning exercise (3, 4, 9, 10), but it is important to acknowledge the additional challenges associated with fasted exercise later in the day.
-Slater et al. (13) showed that fasting from 11:30 12 13 until exercise at 18:30 increased appetite and reduced motivation to exercise, exercise 14 enjoyment, and exercise performance, agreeing with previous findings showing that elevated 15 appetite can reduce resistance exercise performance (52).
-Similarly, the present study showed 16 that fasting before late afternoon/early-evening exercise increased appetite and reduced pre-17 exercise energy levels compared to both LO-CARB and HI-CARB, although other subjective markers including motivation, tiredness, and readiness to exercise were unaffected.
-In any case, a 18 19 low-carbohydrate, high-protein lunch may help achieve a better psychological state for engaging 20 in regular exercise, whilst still increasing fat oxidation.
+One important factor to note is that the reduction in ad libitum evening energy intake after the LO-CARB meal only compensated for $\sim 32\%$ of the lunch, so energy intake over the day was still 803 ± 278 kcal lower in FAST.
+This is consistent with previous studies exploring overnight-fasted morning exercise (3, 4, 9, 10), but it is important to acknowledge the additional challenges associated with fasted exercise later in the day.
+Slater et al (13) showed that fasting from 11:30 until exercise at 18:30 increased appetite and reduced motivation to exercise, exercise enjoyment, and exercise performance, agreeing with previous findings showing that elevated appetite can reduce resistance exercise performance (52).
+Similarly, the present study showed that fasting before late-afternoon/ early-evening exercise increased appetite and reduced preexercise energy levels compared to both LO-CARB and HI-CARB, although other subjective markers including motivation, tiredness, and readiness to exercise were unaffected.
+In any case, a low-carbohydrate, high-protein lunch may help achieve a better psychological state for engaging in regular exercise, while still increasing fat oxidation.

-Whilst this study provides novel insights into the metabolic, perceptual, and energy intake responses to late-afternoon/early-evening exercise after a low-carbohydrate, high-protein lunch, findings must be interpreted in light of the study design.
-First, rates of substrate oxidation and

-1 energy expenditure were not corrected for rates of protein oxidation.
-Although rates of protein 2 oxidation during exercise are generally considered negligible (26), protein content of the low-3 carbohydrate lunch was high, so it is possible that the contribution of protein to oxidative metabolism was greater than previously assessed.
-Secondly, we aimed to compare meals closely 4 5 matched for taste/texture that contained ecologically-valid components typically consumed at lunch in the real world.
-The resultant high protein content of the low-carbohydrate lunch may be 6 challenging to replicate within the real world, although previous studies have shown increased 7 8 fat oxidation (14-16) and reduced appetite (40) following smaller, more ecologically-valid 9 protein doses.
-This study also recruited lean, healthy, and active men, meaning results cannot be directly extrapolated to other population groups, particularly individuals with overweight or 10 obesity, females, or older adults, who may respond differently to fasting-based interventions (13, 11 49).
-For example, females generally exhibit higher relative rates of fat oxidation during exercise 12 13 than males (54), potentially enhancing the metabolic benefits associated with increased fat 14 oxidation during fasted or carbohydrate-restricted exercise.
-In contrast, older-adults often have reduced fat oxidative capacity (55), which may attenuate the potential benefits of such exercise 15 16 interventions.
-Finally, this was an acute study, so it is not known whether these findings would 17 persist chronically.
+While this study provides novel insights into the metabolic, perceptual, and energy intake responses to late-afternoon/ early-evening exercise after a low-carbohydrate, high-protein lunch, findings must be interpreted in light of the study design.
+First, rates of substrate oxidation and energy expenditure were not corrected for rates of protein oxidation.
+Although rates of protein oxidation during exercise are generally considered negligible (26), protein content of the low-carbohydrate lunch was high, so it is possible that the contribution of protein to oxidative metabolism was greater than previously assessed.
+Secondly, we aimed to compare meals closely matched for taste/texture that contained ecologically valid components typically consumed at lunch in the real world.
+The resultant high protein content of the low-carbohydrate lunch may be challenging to replicate within the real world, although previous studies have shown increased fat oxidation (14-16) and reduced appetite (40) following smaller, more ecologically valid protein doses.
+This study also recruited lean, healthy, and active men, meaning that results cannot be directly extrapolated to other population groups, particularly individuals with overweight or obesity, female individuals, or older adults, who may respond differently to fasting-based interventions (13, 53).
+For example, females generally exhibit higher relative rates of fat oxidation during exercise than males (54), potentially enhancing the metabolic benefits associated with increased fat oxidation during fasted or carbohydrate-restricted exercise.
+In contrast, older adults often have reduced fat oxidative capacity (55), which may attenuate the potential benefits of such exercise interventions.
+Finally, this was an acute study, so it is not known whether these findings would persist chronically.

-19 Conclusion
+Conclusion